veithweilnhammer/veithweilnhammer.github.io/_posts/2024-08-01-external_internal.md

 ## Overview

-Perception is not passive.
-It involves a continuous tradeoff between **exploration** — sampling new sensory information — and **exploitation**—relying on prior knowledge and expectations.
-Our research shows that the brain actively alternates between two functional modes: an **external mode**, where behavior is driven by sensory inputs, and an **internal mode**, where perceptual and cognitive processes are shaped by internal predictions and memory.
+Perception involves a tradeoff between **exploration** — sampling new sensory information — and **exploitation**—relying on prior knowledge and expectations.
+Our research shows that the brain alternates between two functional modes: an **external mode**, where perception is determined by sensory inputs, and an **internal mode**, where perception is shaped by internal predictions and memory.

 These fluctuations reflect a fundamental cognitive strategy: switching between information-seeking and belief-based inference.
 Crucially, we show that this dynamic balance can break down in psychotic states, offering a mechanistic explanation for hallucinations and delusions.